Onyeocha-Keside/946/part2/README.md

 - Write tests for new features
 - Update documentation as needed

-## License

-This project is licensed under the MIT License.
-See LICENSE file for details.

-## Support

-For technical support or questions:
-- Create an issue in the repository
-- Check the troubleshooting section
-- Review API documentation at `/docs`

----

 **Built with**: FastAPI, PostgreSQL, Google Gemini AI, SQLAlchemy, Pydantic, Alembic